It’s the end of August and we say goodbye to chilly nights and look forward to some more warmth of Spring! How has this month been for you?

 I only ever buy coconut cream by the way, not coconut milk.
 Coconut milk is simply coconut cream with added water, so save yourself some bucks and get the cream and add your own water.
 We use it a lot in cooking – it gives a lush flavour to curry, biriyani and laksa while adding in lots of good fats.

-If you can’t find it at your health food store, get it online here.
+If you can’t find it at your health food store, have a look online.

 That’s it from me this month.
 What have you discovered?
 What are you loving?